Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 The `@azure/identity` credential types are implementations of [@azure/core-auth](https://www.npmjs.com/package/@azure/core-auth)'s `TokenCredential` class.
 In principle, any object with a `getToken` method that satisfies `getToken(scopes: string | string[], options?: GetTokenOptions): Promise<AccessToken | null>` works as a `TokenCredential`.
 This means developers can write their own credential types to support authentication cases not covered by `@azure/identity`.
 To learn more, see [Custom Credentials](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#custom-credentials).

-Though our credential types support many advanced cases, developers may want full control of the authentication protocol.
-For that use case, we recommend using [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) directly.
+Though our credential types support many advanced cases, developers may want to use [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) directly:

+- Developers who want full control of the authentication protocol and its configuration.
+- Our credential types are designed to be used with Azure SDK clients with intelligent caching and token refreshing handled at the core HTTP layer.
+If you find yourself having to use `getToken` directly, you may benefit from using MSAL.js for more control over the authentication flow and token caching.

 You can read more through the following links:

 - We portray some advanced use cases of `@azure/identity` on the [Azure Identity Examples](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md) page.
   - There, we specifically have an [Advanced Examples](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#advanced-examples) section.